GBCBlockchain/myblogapp/Readme.md

 npm run windows
 ```

-## To Do
-- Add router endpoints for editing, updating and deleting
-- Add an admin/user model & routes for creating, updating deleting posts
-- Add a CSS framework to pretty up the layout
-- Refactor code ie. The App Error Handler to seperate out the handling of Mongoose Validation errors

 ### Note: EJS doesnt natively handle layouts to accomodate this we are using express-ejs-layouts
 ### For setting up vs-code debugger see [here](https://github.com/Microsoft/vscode-recipes/tree/master/nodemon)